This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 By means of the New Act, the Investigating Authority has been created, to guarantee the independence of the authorities responsible for the investigation process and the authorities responsible for the resolution.

 During the investigation process, all documentation and information filed by all interested parties (denounced parties, plaintiffs, third parties and authorities) is confidential and unavailable to anyone outside the Commission and its personnel.
-This has been greatly criticised by many, claiming it damages the constitutional right to due process.
+This has been greatly criticised by many who claim it damages the constitutional right to due process.
 However, no claims in this regard have been successful for the interested parties, strengthening the powers of investigation of the Commission.

 The first stage of the procedure is the investigation and research stage, which has the purpose of gathering evidence in order to determine possible monopolistic activities.
 The evidence is gathered by the Commission by requesting information and documentation it considers necessary from all interested parties, by summoning people the Commission believes may hold information regarding the investigation and by conducting dawn raids with the purpose of obtaining additional information.

-The investigation stage begins when the Commission issues an initiation agreement.
-This stage lasts for up to 120 business days, with the possibility of extending the period for up to four additional periods of 120 business days.
-In any case, when the investigation stage of the procedure ends, the Commission must either issue and notify to those companies that may be responsible, a Probable Responsibility Notice, if the Commission determines the possible existence of monopolistic activities; or the closing of the investigation, when the Commission concludes that from the gathered evidence it cannot determine that any monopolistic practices have been undertaken.
+The investigation stage lasts for up to 120 business days, with the possibility of extending the period for up to four additional periods of 120 business days.
+In any case, when the investigation stage of the procedure ends, the Commission must either issue and notify to those companies that may be responsible, a probable responsibility notice, if the Commission determines the possible existence of monopolistic activities; or the closing of the investigation, when the Commission concludes that from the gathered evidence it cannot determine that any monopolistic practices have been undertaken.
 Any of the aforementioned actions ends the investigation stage of the procedure.
-Only if a Probable Responsibility Notice is issued by the Commission may the second stage of the procedure begin, the trial stage.
+Only if a probable responsibility notice is issued by the Commission may the second stage of the procedure begin, the trial stage.

-It is important to note that under the New Act there is no longer an obligation to publish the initiation of investigation agreement in the Official Gazette.
+It is important to note that under the New Act there is no longer an obligation to publish the start of investigation in the Official Gazette.

-However, 10 days after all the parties have filed their final arguments, the defendant companies, or the plaintiffs, may request the Commission to have an oral hearing with the Pleno in order to make the statements they deem appropriate.
+However, 10 days after all the parties have filed their final arguments, the defendant companies, or the plaintiffs, may request the Commission to have an oral hearing with the Plenary to make the statements they deem appropriate.

-In addition, since the reforms to the MAA of 2006 and 2011, before the Commission issues its final resolution, any of the defendant companies may submit a document by which it agrees to suspend, remove, correct or discontinue the corresponding monopolistic practices, by requesting its inclusion in an immunity programme.
+In addition, before the Commission issues its probable responsibility notice, any of the defendant companies may submit a document by which they agree to suspend, remove, correct or discontinue the corresponding monopolistic practices, by requesting their inclusion in an immunity programme.
 This programme is a significant incentive for those companies involved in monopolistic practices.
-According to the MAA, companies or individuals that have participated in absolute monopolistic practices may reduce or avoid the imposition of sanctions, provided they denounce the illegal acts in question before the Commission and take the necessary steps to terminate their participation in such activities.
+According to the New Act, companies or individuals that have participated in absolute monopolistic practices may reduce or avoid the imposition of sanctions, provided they denounce the illegal acts in question before the Commission and begin to terminate their participation in such activities.
 The first company or individual to submit to the immunity programme will have the sanctions reduced almost completely.
-The fine can be reduced by 50 per cent, 30 per cent or 20 per cent for the companies or individuals that subsequently submit to the immunity programme, in accordance with the chronological order in which the companies have submitted to such immunity programme and in consideration of the elements of evidence they provide.
+The fine can be reduced by 50, 30 or 20 per cent for the companies or individuals that subsequently submit to the immunity programme, in accordance with the chronological order in which the companies have submitted to such immunity programme and in consideration of the elements of evidence they provide.